-- Only the Security Administrators can monitor the logfile record, and operate the log files.
+- Only the authorized administrators can monitor the logfile record, and operate the log files.
 The unauthorized users have no access to do those actions.
-And the actions of the authorized administrators will be logged. - The Security Administrator cannot alter audit records but can delete audit information records as a whole.
+And the actions of the authorized administrators will be logged. - An administrator cannot alter audit records but can delete audit information records as a whole.